qualiatouch/qualiatouch-plugin/doc/phonesensor.md

 ## Supported sensors

 The PhyPhox app uses the sensors available in the smartphone it's installed on.
-The QualiaTouch PhyPhox module currently supports those types of sensors:
+The PhoneSensor module currently supports those types of sensors:
 - magnetic (mag)
 - acceleration (acc)
 - light (illum)